Next: Counting function definitions, Previous: Sorting, Up: Prepare the data [Contents][Index]

 However, recent versions of Emacs place Emacs Lisp files in sub-directories of the top level lisp directory.
 This re-arrangement eases navigation.
 For example, all the mail related files are in a lisp sub-directory called mail.
 But at the same time, this arrangement forces us to create a file listing function that descends into the sub-directories.

-We can create this function, called files-in-below-directory
+We can create this function, called files-in-below-directory, using

-familiar functions such as car
+familiar functions such as car, nthcdr, and substring

 in conjunction with an existing function called

-.
+directory-files-and-attributes.
 This latter function not only lists

 all the filenames in a directory, including the names of sub-directories,